SpaceKatt/azure-func-dotnet-play/README.md

 > Save the output of the Service Principal creation, as this will be out `AZURE_CREDENTIALS_*` secret.

- Several secrets need to be set for GitHub Actions to authenticate with Azure.
+Add [secrets to GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for GitHub Actions to authenticate with Azure.

 > Note: The author recommends only setting up the `*_DEV` secrets at first, then setting up additional envs later.